 Anna Sargent Family Trust

 As an undergraduate, Anna wrote for student publications.
-She developed excellent communication skills whilst holding a number of senior PR posts, firstly in TV and then with law and property firms.
+She developed excellent communication skills while holding a number of senior PR posts, firstly in TV and then with law and property firms.
 However, from her early 20s until she took her own life aged 36, Anna suffered from depression.
-In recognition of Anna’s courage in fighting her demons and to help raise the profile of mental health, the Anna Sargent Family Trust is proud to encourage young people to speak out by sponsoring this award.
+In recognition of Anna's courage in fighting her demons and to help raise the profile of mental health, the Anna Sargent Family Trust is proud to encourage young people to speak out by sponsoring this award.